Skip to content

 Where it fits among flux types

-No-clean sits between two extremes: rosin fluxes, whose residues are stable but often cleaned for cosmetic reasons, and water-soluble fluxes, whose aggressive organic-acid residues must be washed off promptly or they will corrode copper.
-No-clean trades some chemical activity for the freedom to leave residue in place, making it a sensible default for repairs where thorough post-wash cleaning is impractical.
+No-clean sits between two extremes.
+Rosin fluxes (RA/RMA) leave residues that are stable but often cleaned for inspection or cosmetic reasons; water-soluble fluxes carry aggressive organic-acid activator packages whose residues must be washed off promptly or they will visibly corrode copper.
+No-clean trades some chemical activity for the freedom to leave residue in place — which means it can struggle against heavy oxidation.
+On a badly tarnished pad or a board that took liquid damage, a no-clean pen may simply not be aggressive enough; the honest options are more aggressive flux followed by a mandatory thorough clean, or mechanical oxide removal first.

-For the chemistry that does the actual oxide removal, see our entry on flux activator; for solder removal, see desoldering braid.
+For the chemistry that does the oxide removal, see flux activator; for solder removal, see desoldering braid and solder wick; for the parent topic, see flux.

 In Simple Terms